List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Queen Angella

 Angella, the Queen of Bright Moon and Glimmer's mother, possessing a pair of wings which allow her to fly.
 Angella is wise and kind, generally beloved by her subjects.
 She possesses vast mystical powers, which are linked to Bright Moon's Moonstone gem—itself powered by the light of Etheria's three moons.
 During an eclipse, her powers are drastically weakened.
 At full strength, she alone has proven more than a match for the Horde itself.
-Her powers are similar to Glimmer's in that they're primarily based on photonic energy, however at a significantly stronger magnitude than Glimmer's.
+Her powers are similar to Glimmer's in that they are primarily based on photonic energy, however at a significantly stronger magnitude than Glimmer's.
 Also, in contrast to Glimmer, Angella also has the ability to open magical-gateway portals to other dimensions.
-She also has various spell-casting abilities, of strength sufficient to counteract those of Shadow Weaver, as seen in the episode The Crystal Castle.
+She also has various spell-casting abilities, of strength sufficient to counteract those of Shadow Weaver.

+In the Masters of the Universe Classics toyline, Queen Angella was the first of Etheria's rulers to fight back against the Evil Horde when they first arrived on Etheria and became the founder of the Great Rebellion with the help of key leaders.
+Angella had the Whispering Woods be used as the headquarters of the Great Rebellion.

 Queen Angella appears in She-Ra and the Princesses of Power, portrayed in the first season as an overprotective mother due to feeling responsible for leading the attack against the Horde that supposedly got her husband Micah killed and their alliance dissolved as a result.
 But by the first-season finale, Angella manages to open up to a despondent Glimmer about her mistakes and the two reach an understanding.
 Angella later dies by sacrificing herself in the third-season finale by helping Adora close a portal that threatens Etheria.
 A pre-recorded Star Wars-like hologram of her appears to Glimmer, Adora & Bow in the 4th season's premiere "The Coronation", telling Glimmer of how proud she is of her.

 Queen Angella is voiced by Erika Scheimer in the 1980s series and by Reshma Shetty in the reboot.